-nection of the

-· · · · · · · · · · · · · · · · · · · statement that may have been made orally or in writing in connect of a contract with the original purchasers or subsequent owners INDEPENDENT SCHOOL DISTRICT NUMBER 3 TULSA COUNTY, OKLAHOMA /s/ STEVE ALLEN President, Board of Education ATTEST: /s/ BRANDY ROULET Clerk, Board of Education
+Neither this Official Statement nor any statement that may have been made orally or in writing in connection herewith is to be construed as or as a part of a contract with the original purchasers or subsequent owners of the Bonds.

+INDEPENDENT SCHOOL DISTRICT NUMBER 3 TULSA COUNTY, OKLAHOMA

+/s/ STEVE J. ALLEN President, Board of Education

+ATTEST:

+/s/ BRANDY ROULET Clerk, Board of Education